tedxuofw/dev/README.md

 npm run build

 ```
-Note that the site tedxuofw.github.io/TEDxUofW-Main is tied to the static page in the /docs folder.
+Published to [dev.tedxuofw.com](https://dev.tedxuofw.com) is tied to the static page in the /docs folder.
 To update the live site, build the production site and push.